mahesh-v185/NihonPath/docs/ACHIEVEMENTS.md

 4. Update documentation
 5. Consider performance impact

-The achievement system is designed to be extensible and maintainable, encouraging continued learning and engagement with the KanaDojo platform.
+The achievement system is designed to be extensible and maintainable, encouraging continued learning and engagement with the NihonPath platform.